 The revolution had a different treatment of the coats of arms: sculptures were usually destroyed while frescoes were covered.
 For this reason the beautiful room with the coats of arms of the Cardinal Legates of Bologna is still one of the most admired parts of Palazzo Comunale: the coats of arms of the cardinals who became popes have a special layout in the upper part of the walls.
-You can see on the right the coat of arms of Eugenius IV with under his name "OLIM BONONIA LEGATUS" (once Cardinal Legate of Bologna) and you can also detect details of the cardinal's hat.
+You can see the coat of arms of Eugenius IV with under his name "OLIM BONONIA LEGATUS" (once Cardinal Legate of Bologna) and you can also detect details of the cardinal's hat.

-The coat of arms of Pope Marcellus II shows a doe: in this case all signs of the pope were eliminated, but the beauty of the doe won the respect of the iconoclasts.
+The coat of arms of Pope Marcellus II shows a doe: in this case all signs of the Pope were eliminated, but the beauty of the doe won the respect of the iconoclasts.

 Colonna di Piazza Ariostea